wp-plugins/zedity/readme.txt

 A revolutionary editor for anyone to create content super easily and quickly with amazing results and unprecedented possibilities.

 == Description ==
-Dreaming of creating your content in the blink of the eye?
+Wouldn't you like to create your content in a fraction of the time that you usually spend?
 Zedity is an innovative editor that enables you to create posts and pages as naturally as if you're sketching them out on a piece of paper!
 With absolutely no technical skills required, you can finally create your content very easily, with total flexibility and unprecedented possibilities!

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]